nusco/narjillos/README.md

 ####Phenotypic variation

-When you start an experiment, the program generates a few hundreds different strands of DNA.
+When you start an experiment, the program generates a few hundreds eggs, containing different strands of DNA.
 Each DNA is a random sequence of bytes.
 Each byte is a "gene", and genes are collected into "chromosomes".

-Each DNA strand goes through a process called "embryology", which generates the physical body of a narjillo.
+Inside the egg, each DNA strand goes through a process called "embryology", which generates the physical body of a baby narjillo.
 Each chromosome roughly generates a segment in the narjillo's body, and the genes in the chromosome dictate that segment's appearance and behavior: its color, size, angle, and so on.

 The DNA is also called the _genotype_, and the physical body is also called the _phenotype_ --- so you can say that "the genotype generates the phenotype".
 Identical genotypes always generate identical phenotypes.
 Similar genotypes tend to generate similar phenotypes.
 Very different genotypes tend to generate very different phenotypes.

-All the narjillos generated in the beginning are collected in a dish under your microscope.
+All the eggs generated in the beginning are collected in a dish under your microscope, where they hatch within half a minute or so.
+The narjillos are small in the beginning, but they keep growing until they reach their adult form.
 The dish is also filled with food --- the blue dots.
 More food keeps spawning slowly as the experiment goes on.

 ####Selection

 Narjillos try to reach the food by swimming.
 You can look at their "mouths" (the thin green lines) to see which direction they're trying to go.
-Narjillos don't think, and they don't have any sophisticated states --- they just oscillate mechanically in response to the direction of their target.
+Narjillos don't think --- they just oscillate mechanically in response to the direction of their target.
 These oscillations push them around in the dish.

 Some narjillos are decent swimmers, but most are not.
 You'll see many who cannot even move, or tend to move in the opposite direction they're aiming at.
 Those who cannot reach food will eventually get exhausted and die.

-Bigger narjillos are born with more energy, but they tend to consume it faster as they push their large bodies around the dish.
-In general, more movement consumes more energy.
+Narjillos that are bigger or faster have the potential to move quicker, but they tend to consume more energy as they push their bodies around the dish.
 The maximum energy of a narjillo also decreases with age, so even narjillos who can't move will eventually lose energy and die.

 Look at a narjillo's eye color to get a clue about its energy level.
 Fully healthy, energized narjillos have a bright green eye, that becomes darker as they get exhausted.
 Also, they become transparent once they're nearing death.